 A course that introduces the basic fundamentals of Fluid Mechanics.
 The course involves a series of laboratory sessions that examine the topics studied and in which one learns how to perform experiments, treat and analyze data.
-The topics covered are: Fluid statics; Bernoulli's equation; Conservation of mass, momentum and energy; Navier-Stokes; viscous flow in pipes; external flows, boundary layers, lift & Drag.
+The topics covered are: Fluid statics; Bernoulli's equation; Conservation of mass, momentum and energy; Navier-Stokes.
 Prerequisite: MECH 330.
 Annually.